Equivariant Heegaard genus of reducible 3-manifolds: General Notions, Orbifold Sums, and Orbifold Heegaard surfaces

-Conversely, given a separating sphere $S \subset (M,T)$ with $|S \cap T| \leq 3$ and with $\X(S) < 0$, we may split $(M,T)$ open along $S$ and glue in two 3-balls each containing a graph that is the cone on the points $S \cap T$.
+Conversely, suppose that $(M,T)$ is a nice orbifold.
+Given a connected spherical 2-suborbifold $S \subset (M,T)$ we may split $(M,T)$ open along $S$ and glue in two 3-balls each containing a graph that is the cone on the points $S \cap T$.
 This operation is called \defn{surgery} along $S$.
-Observe that the result is still an orbifold satisfying our convention and that if $M$ is connected, each component of $(M,T)|_S$ is incident to one or more \defn{scars} from the surgery (i.e. the boundaries of the 3-balls we glued in).
+Observe that the result is still an orbifold and that if $M$ is connected, each component of $(M,T)|_S$ is incident to one or more \defn{scars} from the surgery (i.e. the boundaries of the 3-balls we glued in).
 If $S$ is such a sphere or the disjoint union of such spheres, we denote the result of surgery along (all components of) $S$ by $(M,T)|_S$.
+Each component of $S$ produces two scars in $(M,T)|_S$; we say those scars are \defn{matching}.
+If $S$ separates $M$, then surgery is the inverse operation to distant sum, connected sum, or trivalent vertex sum.

 Since we will be dealing with reducible orbifolds, we need to work with slight generalizations of compressing discs.
 Suppose that $S \subset (M,T)$ is a surface.
 An \defn{sc-disc} for $S$ is a zero or once-punctured disc $D$ with interior disjoint from $T \cup S$, with boundary in $S \setminus T$, and which is not isotopic (by an isotopy everywhere transverse to $T$) into $S$.
 If $\boundary D$ does not bound a zero or once-punctured disc in $S$, then $D$ is a \defn{compressing disc} or \defn{cut disc} corresponding to whether $D$ is zero or once-punctured.
 A \defn{c-disc} is a compressing disc or cut disc.
 Otherwise, $D$ is a \defn{semi-compressing disc} or \defn{semi-cut disc} respectively.
+In other words, a semi-compressing disc or semi-cut disc is a zero or once-punctured disc with inessential boundary in the surface but which is not parallel into the surface.
 The \defn{weight} $\weight(D)$ of an sc-disc $D$ is equal to the weight of the edge of $T$ intersecting it and 1 otherwise.
 Compressing a surface using an sc-disc $D$ decreases $\X$ by $2/\weight(D)$.
+If $\boundary M$ admits an sc-disc $D$, then $(M,T)\setminus D$ is the result of \defn{$\boundary$-reducing} $(M,T)$.

 If $S$ does not admit a c-disc, it is \defn{c-incompressible}.
 A \defn{c-essential surface} is a surface $S \subset (M,T)$ where each component is: \begin{enumerate} \item a c-incompressible surface, \item not parallel in $M \setminus T$ into $\boundary (M\setminus T)$ (i.e. not \defn{$\boundary$-parallel}), and \item not an unpunctured sphere bounding a 3-ball in $M \setminus T$. \end{enumerate}